Columbus Gun Crime Lawyer

 As long as you go through proper channels to purchase a gun from a licensed dealer and pass a background check, you may buy any of these weapons.
 You can also receive firearms as gifts from family members.
 You do not need a license to own firearms and you do not have to register any firearms you own.

-If you are accused of violating any of Ohio’s firearm laws, do not hesitate to call our firearm attorneys today.
+If you are accused of violating any of Ohio’s firearm laws, do not hesitate to call our gun lawyers today.
 We will thoroughly review your situation and advise you on your rights and options.
 It may be a misunderstanding that we can clear up quickly.
 Keep in mind, you could face felony charges, which we will aggressively defend against.

 Do not try to explain things yourself or trust things will work out.
 A gun crime lawyer will be your best resource to deal with Columbus firearm offenses the right way.